jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Now AT&T had a financial motive to commercialize Unix.
 In 1982 AT&T released Unix System III, followed by System V in 1983, as a commercial product for sale to companies, while offering a restrictive derivative license for universities.
 By the dawn of the 1980s the first phase of Unix maturity was complete.
 The operating system, its code, and its design philosophy were well proven and in wide use across universities and commercial enterprises.
 In the 1980s the focus of Unix takes a dramatic shift towards application creation.

-## Second Phase of Unix Maturity -- Unix Users, Application Development, and Licensing
+## Second Phase -- Unix Users, Application Development, and Licensing

 The next phase of Unix history revolves around the important work done by developers to create applications and standards around the Unix operating system to increase productivity and accessibility.
 There are many people who contributed to this phase but among the names we will discuss there is none more important than Richard Stallman, also known as RMS.
 Many of the other namesm, some have passed on, some are still with us.
 There is a photographic study called [Faces of OpenSource](https://www.facesofopensource.com/ "Webpage faces of opensource") that can help put a recent photo to a name.